bcnmy/docs/versioned_docs/version-3.0/tutorials/sessionkeys/transferwithsession.md

 # Transfer ERC20 With Session

 :::info
-In this instance we are not sponsoring the transaction please ensure that you send mumbai matic to your smart account to pay for gas.
+In this instance we are not sponsoring the transaction please ensure that you send amoy matic to your smart account to pay for gas.
 You can get matic at any polygon faucet.
-Additionally you will need to send your smart account mumbai usdc from this contract address: 0xdA5289fCAAF71d52a80A254da614a192b693e977.
-You can swap mumbai matic for this token on Uniswap.
-You will not be able to execute this code unless your smart account has some mumbai matic and mumbai usdc.
+Additionally you will need to send your smart account amoy usdc from this contract address: 0xf555F8d9Cf90f9d95D34488e6C852796D9acBd31.
+You can swap amoy matic for this token on Uniswap.
+You will not be able to execute this code unless your smart account has some amoy matic and amoy usdc.
 :::

 Now the final part of this tutorial.
 Executing a transfer using a session!